ethlete-io/ethdk/.changeset/angry-ears-reflect.md

 "@ethlete/cdk": patch
 ---

-Erik does not want any page transitions if the sidebar is rendered.
+Set animation to vertical if an overlay with sidebar is rendered.